How Much Fabric Do You Need for Curtains?

 The finished measurements you measure are not the cut measurements.
 Every hem and seam allowance gets added to the cut piece.

-**Side hems:** Each side panel typically gets a 1–1.5-inch double-fold hem.
-This matters when calculating how many panels fit across a fabric width.
+Side hems: Each side panel typically gets a 1 to 1.5-inch double-fold hem.
+This matters when you're calculating how many panels fit across a fabric width.

-**Top heading:** A simple rod pocket needs 3–4 inches turned and sewn.
-A pinch-pleat header uses buckram (stiffener) and needs 4–6 inches for the heading plus additional for pleating.
-Header tapes vary — always check the tape manufacturer's instructions.
+Top heading: A simple rod pocket needs 3 to 4 inches turned and sewn.
+A pinch-pleat header uses buckram (stiffener) and needs 4 to 6 inches for the heading plus additional for pleating.
+Header tapes vary.
+Always check the tape manufacturer's instructions.

 Seam allowances: Side and top seams are typically ½ inch each side.
 The calculator doubles these automatically.